Adding plants to your home is an excellent way to improve your home decor. But there’s one even better thing to do: add scented plants!

 8. Orange Jasmine

-And the last plant on our list is the Orange jasmine, a lovely species with a scent similar to that of citrus plants.
+The Orange jasmine is a lovely species with a scent similar to that of citrus plants.

 This plant thrives outdoors and you should keep it there during its flowering season.
 Those who live in cooler climates can take their Orange jasmine indoors for overwintering.